 The curators are simply explained as “very keen in the beginning to have an equal balance of men and women.”
 Per Rumberg, curator of the Royal Academy, also said that the scholars selected for the new exhibition will also be chosen with gender criteria.

 The great contribution of art to humanity is its capacity for allowing people to transcend our prejudices and bias in focusing on the pure aesthetic.
 Great works were once featured because they were great works rather than the race or gender of its the artist or the art subject.
 Now even our exposure to such great work will be manipulated to satisfy modern social or political conditions.
 It is not an act of interpretation of art but manipulation of art.
-The gender of the subjects is simply relevant to the merit of the artistry of the work.
+The gender of the subjects is simply irrelevant to the merit of the artistry of the work.
 This decision puts the gender as the preeminent criteria in removing certain works to achieve nude balance of the genders.

 What do you think?